 One of the frequently asked questions we receive is “should I use nails or screws on my fence?”.
-Some companies pride themselves in using screws, but here at Butler Contracting in Bastrop, Texas, we prefer using a specific type of nail fastener for a number of reasons.
+Some companies pride themselves in using screws, but here at Butler Contracting we prefer using a specific type of nail fastener for a number of reasons.

 We like to use nails because of their consistency.
 Our preferred nail is made of galvanized steel and is known as a ring-shank nail that has contoured ribs around the circumference of each nail.
-Using a nail gun with a properly sourced nail allows for a much greater consistency and accuracy, because we are able to set the pressure on the air compressor to the same PSI every time, which delivers a consistent nailing pattern and drive.
-This enables us to drive each nail fast, correctly and reliably every time.
+Using a nail gun with a properly sourced nail allows for a much greater consistency and accuracy, because we are able to set the pressure on the air compressor to the same PSI every time.
+This delivers a consistent nailing pattern and drive and enables us to drive each nail fast, correctly and reliably every time.

-Some folks have concerns about nails due to previous structures built with nails not holding up for very long, such as deck boards popping up or fence boards coming loose.
+Some folks have concerns about nails due to structures built with them not holding up for very long.
+There are various ways in which nailed structures can come apart, such as deck boards popping up or fence boards coming loose.
 The likely reason that this happened was because a smooth shank and/or non-galvanized nail was used.
 Weather conditions can cause boards to swell and shrink with a rise and drop in temperature.
 This causes the board to move and in that set of circumstances, a smooth shank nail will come loose over time.
 If a non-galvanized nail was installed it will rust out with contact with moisture and fail causing the fence pickets to fall off the rail.

 There are, however, certain situations in which screws have an advantage over nails depending on the terrain and weather.
 We use certain types of structural screws and lag screws for our fences, but we don’t use exterior deck screws to hang Simpson brackets on posts and rails, because they’re not quite as strong as a nail.